optimizely/agent/README.md

 [![Build Status](https://travis-ci.com/optimizely/agent.svg?token=y3xM1z7bQsqHX2NTEhps&branch=master)](https://travis-ci.com/optimizely/agent)
 [![codecov](https://codecov.io/gh/optimizely/agent/branch/master/graph/badge.svg?token=UabuO3fxyA)](https://codecov.io/gh/optimizely/agent)
 # Optimizely Agent
-Optimizely Agent is the Optimizely Full Stack Service which exposes the functionality of a Full Stack SDK as a highly available and distributed web application.
+Optimizely Agent is a service which exposes the functionality of the Full Stack and Rollouts SDKs as a highly available and distributed web application.

+Optimizely Full Stack is A/B testing and feature flag management for product development teams.
+Experiment in any application.
+Make every feature on your roadmap an opportunity to learn.
+Learn more at https://www.optimizely.com/platform/full-stack/, or see the [documentation](https://docs.developers.optimizely.com/full-stack/docs).

+Optimizely Rollouts is free feature flags for development teams.
+Easily roll out and roll back features in any application without code deploys.
+Mitigate risk for every feature on your roadmap.
+Learn more at https://www.optimizely.com/rollouts/, or see the [documentation](https://docs.developers.optimizely.com/rollouts/docs).

 ## Package Structure
 Following best practice for go project layout as defined [here](https://github.com/golang-standards/project-layout)